core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 * YANG modules, submodules and features

-To minimize its size, in certain positions, SIDs are represented using a (signed) delta from a reference SID and the current SID.
+To minimize its size, SIDs are represented using a (signed) delta from a reference SID and the current SID unless they are enclosed in CBOR tag in which case the complete SID value is given (see {{tag-registry}}).
+A default reference SID of 0 is assumed for the top-level node SIDs.
 Conversion from SIDs to deltas and back to SIDs are stateless processes solely based on the data serialized or deserialized.

-Mechanisms and processes used to assign SIDs to YANG items and to guarantee their uniqueness is outside the scope of the present specification.
+The mechanisms and processes used to assign SIDs to YANG items and to guarantee their uniqueness are outside the scope of the present specification.
 If SIDs are to be used, the present specification is used in conjunction with a specification defining this management.
-One example for such a specification is under development as {{-core-sid}}.
+One example for such a specification is {{-core-sid}}.

 ## Name {#name}

-This specification also supports the encoding of YANG item identifiers as string, similar as those used by the JSON Encoding of Data Modeled with YANG [RFC7951].
+This specification also supports the encoding of YANG item identifiers as string, similar as those used by the JSON Encoding of Data Modeled with YANG {{RFC7951}}.
 This approach can be used to avoid the management overhead associated to SIDs allocation.
-The main drawback is the significant increase is size of the encoded data.
+The main drawback is the significant increase in size of the encoded data.

-YANG items identifiers implemented using names MUST be in one of the following forms:
+YANG item identifiers implemented using names MUST be in one of the following forms:

 * simple - the identifier of the YANG item (i.e. schema node or identity).